svallejovera/Text-Analysis-Workshop-U-Houston/README.md

 Text-analysis opens the possibility to analyze a range of data that is plentiful and readily available, especially in politics.
 Politicians LOVE to speak.
 Bureaucrats LOVE to type.
 And we LOVE data.
 While computer-intensive, text-analysis is intuitive and, let's be honest, everybody loves a word cloud.<sup id="a1">[1](#f1)</sup>

-**The .Rmd (R Markdown) and .htlm files for the complete workshop can be [found here](https://github.com/vallejo086/Text-Analysis-Workshop-U-Houston/tree/master/Workshop).** For the .htlm file to display correctly, you must download it directly to your computer.
+**The .Rmd (R Markdown), .pdf, and .htlm files for the complete workshop can be [found here](https://github.com/vallejo086/Text-Analysis-Workshop-U-Houston/tree/master/Workshop).** For the .htlm file to display correctly, you must download it directly to your computer.

   - [Instructions to install the required software](#instructions-to-install-the-required-software)
     - [quanteda (for R)](#quanteda-for-r)